Communist Party of India: After independence

-The countrywide Goa satyagraha of 1955–56 is among the unforgettable pages in the history of freedom struggle, in which the Communists played a major and memorable role.
-The CPI decided to send batches of satyahrahis since the middle of 1955 to the borders of Goa and even inside.
-Many were killed, many more others arrested and sent to jails inside Goa and inhumanly treated.
-Many others were even sent to jails in Portugal and were brutally tortured.

-The satyagraha was led and conducted by a joint committee known as Goa Vimochan Sahayak Samiti.
-S.A.
-Dange, Senapati Bapat, S.G.
-Sardesai, Nana Patil and several others were among the prominent leaders of the Samiti.
+The countrywide Goa Satyagraha movement of 1955–1956 is a significant event in the history of the Indian freedom struggle, in which the communists played a major role.
+The CPI sent groups of satyahrahis from mid-1955 onward to the borders of and into Goa.
+Many were killed, and many more were arrested and sent to jails inside Goa and inhumanely treated.
+Many others were even sent to jails in Portugal and brutally tortured.
+The satyagraha movement was led and conducted by a joint committee known as Goa Vimochan Sahayak Samiti.
+Dange, Senapati Bapat, S. G. Sardesai, Nana Patil and several others were among the leaders of the committee.
 Satyagraha began on 10 May 1955, and soon became a countrywide movement.

 Ideological differences led to the split in the party in 1964 when two different party conferences were held, one of CPI and one of the Communist Party of India (Marxist).
+The impacts of the Sino-Soviet split contributed to this party split.

-During the period 1970–77, CPI was allied with the Congress party.
+During the period between 1970 and 1977, the CPI was allied with the Congress party.
 In Kerala, they formed a government together with Congress as part of a coalition known as the United Front, with the CPI-leader C. Achutha Menon as Chief Minister.
 This government continued governing throughout the emergency period and was responsible for the many acts of repression throughout the period carried out against political opponents in the guise of fighting naxals, manifesting most infamously in the Rajan case.
 The United Front government also used this opportunity to pursue class struggle by punishing those from the managerial classes, money lenders, bosses with anti-labour stances, ration shopkeepers and truckers engaged in black marketing, under stringent provisions of MISA and DIR.

-After the fall of the regime of Indira Gandhi, CPI reoriented itself towards co-operation with CPI(M).

-In the 1980s, CPI opposed the Khalistan movement at Punjab.
+In the 1980s, the CPI opposed the Khalistan movement at Punjab.

-In 1986, CPI's leader in Punjab and MLA in the Punjabi legislature Darshan Singh Canadian was assassinated by Sikh extremists.
+In 1986, the CPI's leader in Punjab and MLA in the Punjabi legislature Darshan Singh Canadian was assassinated by Sikh extremists.
 Altogether about 200 communist leaders out of which most were Sikhs were killed by Sikh extremists in Punjab.